"Will it stop, Doctor? The Fanwank, will it stop?"

 Most fans of That '70s Show will testify that the 8th season did not happen.
 Eric never went to Africa, Hyde never married a stripper or grew a porn 'stache, and Randy never joined the gang in Point Place.
 Oh, and Jackie definitely never dated Fez.

-The West Wing fandom will frequently ignore anything that happened after the season four finale, when Aaron Sorkin, the show's creator and the man who wrote most of the episodes, left.
+Fans will frequently ignore anything that happened after the season four finale, when Aaron Sorkin, the show's creator and the man who wrote most of the episodes, left.
 This means "ending" the show on a cliffhanger, but it's either that or a major shift in the Sliding Scale of Idealism Versus Cynicism.
+The West Wing's discontinuity break between seasons 4 and 5 has such broad consensus that fanfics taking place after season 4 are much more likely to be AU than canon, and frequently written in the same style as fanfics set in the future of uncompleted shows, suggesting that in the minds of many fans, the post-Sorkin era was no more authoritative than fanfic.

 There are also Sorkin-era episodes that get this treatment: the post-9/11 Very Special Episode "Isaac and Ishmael" (which is very easy to ignore because we're told at the outset that it's a one-shot and doesn't fit into the series's timeline), and "The Long Goodbye," which is about C.J. going home for a class reunion and confronting the fact that her father's dying of Alzheimer's, wasn't written by Sorkin, has nothing to do with anything and was blatantly conceived as Emmy Bait for Allison Janney (who, while she delivered her usual spectacular performance, certainly didn't need a sappy, teary family episode to display her awesome talent any more than the male cast members did, especially since she was doing just fine cleaning up at the Emmys on her own).